 To qualify for the resident tuition, a student is required by law to present a residency certificate once each academic year, before the first day of classes.
 All certificates must be dated no earlier than 60 days prior to the start of classes and no later than 30 days after the first day of classes.
 Certificates indicate that the student has been a legal resident of the State of New York for one year, and a county resident for six months.
-Residence, for purposes of tuition, refers to a student's principal or permanent home.
-(Not a Post Office Box)
+Students who have resided in more than one county within six months must obtain the certificate from all counties during those six months.
+Residence, for purposes of tuition, refers to a student's principal or permanent home (Not a Post Office Box).
+Failure to obtain a certificate in the time frame designated will result in the student being charged the Non-Resident Tuition Rate.